 2017 ACFD Biennial Conference

-The 2017 ACFD conference will be held in Quebec City on June 12th to 14th, 2017 and will be hosted by Université Laval.
+The 2017 ACFD conference was held in Quebec City on June 12th to 14th, 2017 and was hosted by Université Laval.

 Please see attached link for program details – Program – 2017

-The topic of the conference is “The Challenges and Opportunities of Implementing the ACFD Educational Framework for the Development of Competency”
+The topic of the conference was “The Challenges and Opportunities of Implementing the ACFD Educational Framework for the Development of Competency”

 Congratulations to our colleagues at Université de Montréal, University of Toronto, University of British Columbia and McGill for your work being highlighted as three of the top ten articles in the JDE during 2016 – see below.